List of Spider-Man: The Animated Series characters: Silver Sable

-Silver Sable (voiced by Mira Furlan) is the leader of the Wild Pack who has appeared in the "Six Forgotten Warriors"saga.
+Silver Sable (voiced by Mira Furlan) is the leader of the Wild Pack who has appeared in the "Six Forgotten Warriors" saga.
 The Wild Pack accompanied her, and she served as both an ally and enemy to Spider-Man against both the Kingpin and the Red Skull.

 Spider-Slayer

 The Spider Slayers were a line of robots being commissioned by Norman Osborn for hunting Spider-Man.
 This culminated in Alistair Smythe working for the Kingpin; he would go on to not only recreate the "Black Widow" Spider-Slayer, but also at the same time to unleash the "Tarantula" and "Scorpion" Spider-Slayers.
 In this depiction, the three Spider-Slayers could join as a massive engine of destruction.

 Later, Alistair would build another Slayer called the "Mega Slayer", a heavily armed humanoid robot operated by remote.

-Aas punishment for repeated failures, the Kingpin had Herbert Landon genetically mutated Alistair into the "Ultimate Spider-Slayer".
+As a punishment for repeated failures, the Kingpin had Herbert Landon mutate Alistair into the "Ultimate Spider-Slayer".
 In this form, Alistair was capable of walking again and was incredibly strong and resilient, enough to restrain Spider-man in two crushing bearhugs and even take on the Kingpin.
 He also had twin horns growing from his shoulders, both of which were organic laser guns.